 Affidavit Of Support

 An Affidavit of Support is commonly used in immigration processes.
-It pledges financial assistance to a foreign national to prevent them from becoming a public charge.
+It pledges financial assistance to foreign nationals to prevent them from becoming a public charge.
 The affiant, usually a U.S. citizen or permanent resident, guarantees financial responsibility for the immigrant.
 This affidavit includes income details, proof of employment, and personal information to substantiate the affiant’s ability to provide support.

 Financial Affidavit